 “I told her once I wasn’t good at anything.
 She told me survival is a talent.”

-Welcome to Survival is a Talent, a blog founded by me, August.
+Welcome to Survival is a Talent, a health & wellness blog founded by me, August.
 I started this blog as a part of my journey to recovery after I was diagnosed with a mental illness in the spring of 2015.
-After a year of shame and bitter feelings, I decided to embrace who I am.
+After a year of shame and anger, I decided to embrace who I am.

 Despite stigma and the advice to keep my diagnosis to myself, I started a blog to share my story.
 I wrote about some of my deepest secrets and darkest symptoms hoping that others might understand.
 The more I wrote, the less alone I realized I was.

 I thought I was alone for years, but I never was and neither are you.

 Over the past year and a half, Survival is a Talent has become a safe place for individuals with a disability to share their stories.
 This site is:

 - A community of acceptance, especially for individuals with a more stigmatized diagnosis.

 - A place to educate those who might be coming to terms with their diagnosis or have a loved one who has been diagnosed.

 - A place to enlighten those who might have the wrong ideas.